avxsynth-testing/avxsynth-wiki/Home.md

 ## Contribute

 If you would like to contribute to AvxSynth, we have need for developers, testers, and build-install experts.
 More information can be found here.

+## Watch

+Click Here to see a short video of AvxSynth in action.
+Or watch in low-res below.
+This video demonstrates the ffmpeg source, ffmpeg scaling, ShowSMPTE, and AvxSubtitle, a new filter that does caption burn-in.